New York art exhibitions to see in August

 (Image credit: Museum of the City of New York, 2016.5.5)

-Featuring music from 100 artists, ‘Songs of New York’ explores a full range of music which has influenced the city from the 1920s through to present day.
-Different genres explore different locations from subways to apartments, vibrant nightlife to neighbourhoods.
-The exhibition is also immersive and interactive.
+Featuring music from 100 artists, ‘Songs of New York’ explores a full range of genres that have influenced the city from the 1920s through to the present day.
+Different genres explore different locations, from subways to apartments, nightclubs to neighbourhoods in this immersive, interactive exhibition.

 Pirouette